cynkra/artful/README.md

 # artful
-Experimental R package to convert RTF tables into data frames
+a**rtf**ul is an experimental R package to convert RTF tables into data frames.